AlexanderLapygin/dags/README.md

-# Library implementing Direct Acyclic Graph
+# This library implements Direct Acyclic Graph in TypeScript